Frequently Asked Questions

 Governance Questions

-How are Board members selected?
+How are the AFNWA’s Board members selected?

 Board members are appointed by their peers based on: